TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms3/lab9.md

 5. Provide a rule for `exp-to-jbc`, which translates object creation expressions into sequences of Java bytecode instructions.

+For grading, if you decide not to participate in the challenge, use a fixed stack size of 99 for both static and non-static methods.
+{: .notice .notice-info}

 ### Interaction with Analysis

 To make code generation easier, we have made some information available during